 Costs Post harvest facilities are industrial in nature.
 An increase Costs in the maximum permitted height to 14m would create inconsistency with the Industrial Zone provisions which allow 20m maximum permitted height.
 This may create confusion.
-The horticultural industry has invested considerable resources in existing Post Harvest Zones and restricting the ability to expand upwards creates uncertainty for further development to respond to increasing kiwifruit production.
-Industry representatives have strongly stated that they want a 20m maximum height as a Permitted Activity and are likely to be unwilling to accept a 14m maximum permitted height. • An additional 2m height as a Permitted Activity in the Rural Zone may create adverse visual effects that can't easily be absorbed in this environment.
-Restricting height to 14m as a Permitted Activity may have the effect of pushing post harvest operations away from Post Harvest Zones into Industrial Zones.
-Providing for height up to 20m as a Restricted Discretionary Activity may, even with specified Matters o Discretion, still enable the construction of buildings with adverse effects that are not considered appropriate in a Rural Zone.
-Assessments of visual amenity for applications between 14 and 20m height may be subjective creating uncertainty for ) a marfita both applicants and nearby residents.
-Benefits This option would give post harvest operators in the zone flexibility beyond the current standard and may allow the installation of automated racking systems to 4 pellets high.
+The horticultural industry has invested considerable resources in ovieting Post Howard Zones and restricting the resources in existing Post Harvest Zones and restricting the ability to expand upwards creates uncertainty for further development to respond to increasing kiwifruit production.
+Industry representatives have strongly stated that they want a 20m maximum height as a Domitted Activity and want a 20m maximum height as a Permitted Activity and are likely to be unwilling to accept a 14m maximum permitted height.
+An additional 2m height as a Permitted Activity in the Rural Analysis and areas visual effects that can't assist the Zone may create adverse visual effects that can't easily be absorbed in this environment.
+Restricting height to 14m as a Permitted Activity may have the effect of pushing post harvest experitions away from the effect of pushing post harvest operations away from Post Harvest Zones into Industrial Zones. · Discretionary Activity may, even with specified Matters or Discretion, still enable the construction of buildings with adverse effects that are not considered appropriate in a Rural Zone.
+Assessments of visual amenity for applications between 14 and 20m height may be subjective creating uncertainty for both applicants and nearby residents.
+Benefits This option would give post harvest operators in the zone Jenenes flexibility beyond the current standard and may allow the installation of automated racking systems to 4 pellets high.
 Increasing the Permitted Activity height to 14m may provide certainty for post harvest operators that they could install and use automated racking to 4 pallets height, and the possibility of going higher via a resource consent application.
-Restricting the maximum Permitted Activity height to ar additional 2m in the Post Harvest Zones would provide some useful flexibility for the industry, and the relatively minor increase in height may be able to be readily absorbed into the existing interface between the pos- harvest and rural environments.
-Height over 14m still could be applied for via a resource consent as a Restricted Discretionary Activity with specific Matters of Discretion relating to visual amenity to give certainty for applicants and for neighbouring landowners and occupiers. ■ The existing post harvest operations within Post Harvest The existing post harvest operations within Post Harvest Zones are large industrial activities and an additional 2m of The existing post harvest operations within Post Harvest Zones are large industrial activities and an additional 2m of The existing post harvest operations within Post Harvest Zones are large industrial activities and an additional 2m of The existing post harvest operations within Post Harvest Zones are large industrial activities and an additional 2m of height may be able to be easily absorbed on some sites effect of pushing post harvest operations into Industrial
+Restricting the maximum Permitted Activity height to ar additional 2m in the Post Harvest Zones would provide some useful flexibility for the industry, and the relatively minor increase in height may be able to be readily absorbed into the existing interface between the pos harvest and rural environments.
+Height over 14m still could be applied for via a resource consent as a Restricted Discretionary Activity with specific Matters of Discretion relating to visual amenity to give certainty for applicants and for neighbouring landowners and occupiers.
+The existing post harvest operations within Post Harvest Zones are large industrial activities and an additional 2m of height may be able to be easily absorbed on some sites where these zenes currently exist where these zones currently exist. • Restricting Permitted Activity height to 14m may have the effect of pushing post harvest operations into Industrial